charan0506/shoppin/README.md

+Note: The program limits itself to finding around 100 product links.You can remove this limit by commenting the code.
+Also increase the workers and semaphore accroding to your resources and targets domain(e-commerce server) policies for high volume requests.

 WebCrawler Documentation
 This document provides a detailed explanation of the WebCrawler class, its methods, control flow, and how it achieves scalability and performance.